hybridsjs/hybrids/docs/store/usage.md

 };
 ```

-#### The Last Value
+#### Cache

-The significant difference between using `store.get()` method directly and the factory for enumerable models is a unique behavior implemented for returning the last instance even though the identifier has changed.
-The get method always returns the data according to the passed arguments.
+The significant difference between using `store.get()` method directly and the factory for enumerable models is a unique behavior implemented for returning the last resolved value when identifier has changed.
+The get method always returns the data according to the current state of the model.
 However, The factory caches the last value of the property, so when the id changes, the property still returns the previous state until the next instance is ready.

 ```javascript
 import { User } from "./models.js";